nuveo/cv-test/04-SMSSpamDetection/README.md

 Hi there, this repository contains a solution for test 4.

-To run this test please:
+To run this solution please:

-1. Install the requirements.txt
+1. Install the requirements.txt in python enviroment or not
 2. Change the path_train variable to path to train dataset on your machine
 3. Change the path_test variable to path to test dataset on your machine
 4. Open the Classify_Spam.ipynb file in jupyter notebook or vscode with python extension

+If you want just compare, the results is in Results/ClassifiedTestData.csv